Last Friday night, I was meeting a close friend for dinner at one of my favorite restaurants in Dubai, “Jean George.”

 Shocked I honked my horn, rolled down my window, called him over to me and forced him to take his money back.

-I then tried to hand him 50 aed (about $14 – foreign laborers are generally under paid in Dubai and I genuinely feel a sense of sadness when I reflect on their lives) but when i did he emphatically refused the cash.
+I then tried to hand him 50 aed (about $14) but when I handed him the money, he emphatically refused the cash.
 He pushed it back in my hand, smiled, shook his head “NO”, turned and walked away.

 I was very surprised to say the least.